Anilku07/AngularTraining/README.md

 To create angular application `ng new my-app`
 To run application `cd my-app`
 `ng serve --open` these cmds.
 The --open (or just -o) option automatically opens your browser to http://localhost:4200/

+## To add new component

+To add new component use this command `ng g c component-name` in cli or create file manually. similarly we can add component `c` or service `s` or pipe `p` etc to project.

+I have added `ng g c components/Footer` similarly other components added

+## To add bootstarp

+To add bootstarp we have to use this cmd `ng add ngx-bootstrap`